tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 Rescue equipment should include a bag valve mask, two sources of oxygen (centrally supplied or cylinders), laryngoscopes, endotracheal tubes of differing sizes, laryngeal mask airways, a crash cart with appropriate ACLS medications and a defibrillator.

+# ~Question 9
+Which effect is expected after administration of propofol?

+[WRONG] Increased respiratory rate
+[RIGHT] Decreased level of consciousness
+[WRONG] Increased blood pressure
+[WRONG] Decreased QT interval duration

+# ~Question 10
+For which situation would propofol be used in the critical care unit?

+[WRONG] Maintenance of general anesthesia
+[WRONG] Relief of chronic pain
+[WRONG] Facilitate sleep for tired patients
+[RIGHT] Sedation in a mechanically-ventilated patient

 ### Toxicity
 **Propofol Infusion Syndrome (PRIS):** Is a rare but serious side effect of prolonged infusion of propofol (usually > 4mg/kg/h for more than 24 hours).
 The syndrome presents as metabolic acidosis, hyperkalemia, hyperlipidemia, and rhabdomyolysis and may proceed to renal and cardiac failure and ultimately death.

-It is thought to occur due to alterations in mitochondrial metabolism and electron transport chain function, but the exact mechanism of PRIS is still unknown.
+The exact mechanism of PRIS is still unknown.
 The onset of PRIS usually occurs within four days of the initial propofol treatment.
 This syndrome has been noted to occur during prolonged infusions at high doses in pediatric/young adult patients or those with the need for prolonged sedation, such as mechanically ventilated patients with head trauma.

 # Fentanyl
 A strong synthetic opioid, which produces analgesia similar to morphine but is 50 to 100 times more potent than morphine.
 A dose of only 100 micrograms can produce equivalent analgesia to approximately 10 mg of morphine.
 However, fentanyl exhibits vastly different properties and pharmacokinetics.
 Clinically, it is most often used as a sedative in intubated patients, as well as in severe cases of pain in patients with renal failure owing to its primarily hepatic elimination.
 At times, fentanyl may also be indicated to treat chronic pain patients who have developed tolerance to opiates.
 When used as a sedative, it is most commonly administered as a drip.
 It may often require large doses when used as a sedative in patients with mechanical ventilation requirements.